gwax/www-gwax/posts/2007/06/ambrosia-between-two-slices-of-bread.rst

 butter added to the mix, I found myself at a grand impasse: Nutella or raspberry preserves.
-Upon realizing that the joy of peanut butter and jam had crossed my pallet more recently than the exquisiteness of peanut butter and Nutella, I selected Nuitella to grace the slice of bread opposite my chunky peanut butter.
+Upon realizing that the joy of peanut butter and jam had crossed my pallet more recently than the exquisiteness of peanut butter and Nutella, I selected Nutella to grace the slice of bread opposite my chunky peanut butter.
 Moments before I brought the Nutella coated bread and the chunky peanut butter coated bread together, a fantastic idea struck me.Coming to me in a flash was the notion that I